Chaoyi-Lu/ZIP-LPCM/Real data applications.md

-# Real Data Applications for ZI-LPCM-MFM
+# Real Data Applications for ZIP-LPCM

-This tutorial contains the **zero-inflated Poisson latent position cluster model (ZIP-LPCM)** implementation and post-processing code for all the four **real data applications (RDA)** we illustrate in the paper **"A Zero-Inflated Latent Position Cluster Model with Mixture of Finite Mixtures" (ZI-LPCM-MFM)**.
+This tutorial contains the **zero-inflated Poisson latent position cluster model (ZIP-LPCM)** implementation and post-processing code for all the four **real data applications (RDA)** we illustrate in the paper **"A Zero-Inflated Poisson Latent Position Cluster Model" (ZIP-LPCM)**.
 The functions required during the experiments are all included in the [`Functions.R`] file of this repository and can be loaded via:

 ``` r